-Soft sales skills include interpersonal interaction, critical thinking, communication, listening, time management, mindset, and empathy.
+Soft skills include interpersonal interaction, critical thinking, communication, listening, time management, mindset, and empathy.
 As a result, well-developed soft sales skills make salespeople more successful in the sales process, and they complement the harder selling skills.
-In this online sales training course, you’ll learn:
+Another benefit of soft sales skills in a sales role is that they help people adapt to changing circumstances.
+Being able to communicate with customers effectively during a time of uncertainty or collaborate with others when solutions aren’t immediately obvious is hugely important.

 Start your journey to soft skills excellence today with our soft sales skills training course!